Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S1. Deriving entanglement entropy from full counting statistics

-Notice that terms of the first line contain only single-particle contributions.
-These terms thus can be removed once we only care about the EE from statistics.
-After the integral over energy, we arrive at equation~\eqref{eq:diff} in Methods.
+Notice that the terms of the first line contain only single-particle contributions.
+These terms are removed once we calculate the statistics-induced EE.
+Performing the integration over energy, we arrive at Eq.~(10) in Methods.